 Trailcam images still include some grainy black-and-whites.
+But this is changing.

-But lately, grainy black-and-white images are being overtaken in many cases by crisp color images.
+Lately, grainy black-and-white images are being overtaken in many cases by crisp color images.
 That these images include shots of famously secretive animals like Canada lynx and Florida panthers makes them all the more wonderful.

 Sometimes, trailcams capture high dramas that would otherwise elude human eyes.